.02 Definitions.

 (c) In the correct dosage.

-(73) "Short-term residential care" means a stay, either continuous or intermittent, in an assisted living program of not more than 30 days from the date of initial admission, which cannot exceed 30 days per year.
+(80) “Short-term residential care” means a stay, either continuous or intermittent, in an assisted living program of not more than 30 consecutive days from the date of initial admission, which cannot exceed 180 days per year.

-(a) "Significant change of condition" means a shift in a resident's health, functional, or psychosocial conditions that either causes an improvement or deterioration in a resident's condition as described in Appendix A of the Resident Assessment Tool.
+(a) “Significant change of condition” means a shift in a resident’s health, functional, cognitive, behavioral, or psychosocial conditions that either causes an improvement or deterioration in a resident’s condition as described in the Resident Assessment Tool.

 (b) “Significant change of condition” does not include any ordinary, day-to-day fluctuations in health status, function, or behavior, or an acute short-term illness, such as a cold, unless these fluctuations continue to recur.

-(77) "Treatment" means medical or psychological management to cure or improve a disease or condition.
+(87) “Treatment” means medical or psychological management to cure, slow the progression of, maintain, or improve a disease or condition.

 (a) Who has not prearranged and prepaid for the disposal of the resident’s body; or